httpie/cli/README.md

 - Use [StackOverflow](https://stackoverflow.com/questions/tagged/httpie) to ask questions and include a `httpie` tag.
 - Create [GitHub Issues](https://github.com/httpie/httpie/issues) for bug reports and feature requests.
 - Subscribe to the [HTTPie newsletter](https://httpie.io) for occasional updates.

+## Contributing

+Please read the [contribution guide](https://github.com/httpie/httpie/blob/master/CONTRIBUTING.md) for how to contribute.
+Have a look through existing [Issues](https://github.com/httpie/httpie/issues) and [Pull Requests](https://github.com/httpie/httpie/pulls) that you could help with.
+If you'd like to request a feature or report a bug, please [create a GitHub Issue](https://github.com/httpie/httpie/issues) using one of the templates provided.